bhojpur/piro/README.md

 > **Tip**: You can produce this kind of log output using the Bhojpur Piro CLI: `piro log`

 ## Command Line Interface
-The Bhojpur Piro sports a powerful CI which can be used to create, list, start and listen to jobs.
+The Bhojpur Piro sports a powerful CI which can be used to create, list, start and listen to jobs (e.g. Unikernel applications).

 ### Installation
 The Bhojpur Piro CLI is available on the [GitHub release page](https://repositories.github.com/bhojpur/piro/releases), or using this one-liner: